pfoo/ifconfig.io/README.md

 * Provide ASN using geogo (from https://github.com/pfoo/geoip)
 * use real protocol if running behind a proxy

+Please note that as GeoIP / GeoLite Legacy databases are no more provided by MaxMind as off 2019.
+Check branch experimental-geoip2 for an up-to-date and working version with GeoLite2.

 ## README

 This is a slightly modified version of https://github.com/georgyo/ifconfig.io :